BBN-Q/libaps2/doc/instruction-set.rst

 CMP---Compares the value of the comparison register to the mask *N* with any of these operators: :math:`=, \neq, >, <`.
 So, (CMP :math:`\neq` 0) would be true if the comparison register contains any value other than zero.

+LOAD_CMP---Loads the comparison register with the next value from the message queue (received from the trigger distribution module).
+If the queue is empty, this instruction will halt execution until a message arrives.

 GOTO---Jumps to the given address by updating the instruction counter.